Twig6943/OnlyRetroRobloxHere_Linux/README.md

 rm -r /home/$USER/Downloads/only-retro-roblox-here-archive
 ```

-If you have a crappy GPU/iGPU please run this script instead ⬇️
+If you have a crappy GPU/iGPU run this script instead ⬇️
 ```
 #Command for Debian-based distros
 sudo apt-get install aria2